1. Community Engagement

 Project Overview

-The East Arapahoe Multi-Use Path and Transit Stops Project will fill in missing links in the multi-use path system and enhance bus stops along Arapahoe Avenue between 38th /Marine streets and Cherryvale Road.
+The East Arapahoe Multi-Use Path and Transit Stops Project filled in missing links in the multi-use path system and enhanced bus stops along Arapahoe Avenue between 38th/Marine streets and Cherryvale Road.

-This project is part of the larger East Arapahoe Transportation Plan.
+This project is one of several on the corridor as part of the East Arapahoe Transportation Plan.

 Project Goals